 Who are the top one percent by net worth?

 We hear a lot about “the one percent” as a reference to wealth.
 But what does that mean, and who is included in that segment?
 If we’re talking about net worth, then the top one percent means having a household net worth of $10.35 million.

 In order to invest in non-registered investments like private equity, venture capital, and hedge funds, one must be an “Accredited Investor.”
 And the most common way to qualify for that title is with a personal net worth of at least $1,000,000 without including primary home equity.
 Alternatively, individuals with an income of at least $200,000 or households with a joint income of at least $300,000, over the past two years, are also qualified.

 Remember, your personal net worth is just a snapshot of your finances, and doesn’t offer a comprehensive assessment of your financial situation.
 You should be keeping an eye on other financial metrics alongside your net worth.
 Your personal financing planning needs to include budget analysis and factor for short- and long-term goals, like buying property or saving for retirement.

-Most importantly, there is no substitute for speaking with a skilled financial adviser to help you navigate your unique position.
+Most importantly, there is no substitute for speaking with a skilled financial advisor to help you navigate your unique position.
 To find a thoroughly-vetted match, get started here.